javier123454321/blog/src/blog/functional-core-imperative-shell.md

 **Business Logic**

 Where it makes sense, we try to put business logic into functions that can be imported, and are clearly bound (and tested).
 The main aspect of this paradigm is to keep this away from the presentation layer, which is handled by the framework.
-This is straight forward, if you need to do heavy processing of data in the frontend, then do so in an external utility that you bring in.
+This is straightforward; if you need to do heavy processing of data in the frontend, then do so in an external utility that you bring in.
 This is where you do the type of stuff that intro to functional programming tutorials do.
 The basic Add function, the string manipulation, the data validation and sanitization, etc.

 ### The Imperative Shell

-At the 'top' context of our component based frontend application, we have the page level components, which are where things related to navigation happen.
-This is actually nicely complimentary to Server Side Rendered technology like Nuxt, Next, and SvelteKit, which pushes you to use a route based approach to your structure.
+At the 'top' context of our component-based frontend application, we have the page-level components, which are where things related to navigation happen.
+This is actually nicely complimentary to server-side rendered technology like Nuxt, Next, and SvelteKit, which pushes you to use a route-based approach to your structure.
 This is where we worry about integrating with APIs, handle data fetching and modifying, and do the more 'imperative' type of work.
 This part we don't TDD, but we do use a E2E test suite to ensure its stability.

 ### Drawbacks